ga4gh/data-security/AAI/AAIConnectProfile.md

     2. The responsibility of risk assessment of a Broker is on the Claim Clearinghouse to trust a token.

-2. Claim Clearinghouses MUST process access tokens to access a Broker's `/token` or `/userinfo` to get access to GA4GH Claims OR MUST process Token Containers and their Embedded Tokens.
+2. Claim Clearinghouses MUST process access tokens to access a Broker's `/token` or `/userinfo` to get access to GA4GH Claims OR MUST process Passports and their Visas.

     1. For access token flows, Claim Clearinghouses MUST either check the validity of the access token or treat the access token as opaque.